JesusCoyotzi/SparseMapper/README.md

  apt or use the supplied submodule to download and compile with everything else

 You can find the description of the relevant parameters and topic on the roslaunch files.

+Also in testGraphs you can find some previously ensembled occupancy grids, sparse maps and graphs acquired by me in the Biorobotics Laboratory @ UNAM in case you can to try this package out of the box.

 ## HSR compatibility